OfficeDev/outlook-dev-docs/docs/rest/python-tutorial.md

 ---
-title: How to use Outlook REST APIs in a Python app | Microsoft Docs
+title: How to use Outlook REST APIs in a Python app
 description: Learn how to use Microsoft Graph in a Python app to access the Outlook API.
 This tutorial goes step-by-step to authorize and list the inbox.
 author: jasonjoh